Nicholle Tom: 1990–1993: Early work

 Tom's early credits include Jim Henson's Mother Goose Stories.
 She made a guest appearance on The Fresh Prince of Bel-Air in 1991.
 She landed her first big break playing Ryce Newton in the 1992 comedy film Beethoven.
 She received a Young Artist Award nomination for her role in the film.

 Tom took on a dramatic recurring role, playing troubled teen Sue Scanlon on Beverly Hills, 90210.
 She reprised her role as Ryce Newton for the film Beethoven's 2nd in 1993.
 She received another Young Artist Award nomination for the sequel.
 Tom also voiced the character of Ryce for the Beethoven animated series.
 She played Jacy Woodman in the NBC mini-series Bloodlines: Murder in the Family in 1993.

-She was cast as Maggie Sheffield, the eldest daughter of Maxwell Sheffield (Charles Shaughnessy), on the CBS sitcom The Nanny, playing the role from 1993 until the show's cancellation in 1999.
+She was cast as Maggie Sheffield, the elder daughter of Maxwell Sheffield (Charles Shaughnessy), on the CBS sitcom The Nanny, playing the role from 1993 until the show's cancellation in 1999.
 She received four Young Artist Award nominations for her role on the show.